GR1ZZL4R/DevOps/README.md

 ## Preview @ www.grizzlar.de/devops  Password: Preview1234
 ## The Beta Version 1.0 will be released in March 2026
 ## The First Alpha Versions are currently being tested by Test-Users.
-If you would like to become a Test-User, please send me an email at n.bloemen@grizzlar.de.
+If you would like to become a Test-User and get free acces to all Apps, please send me an email at n.bloemen@grizzlar.de.

 # DevOps Lounge ✨🧭